 You may bring your book to quizzes and the final exam, but may not use any notes or electronic aides.

-Quizzes will be given roughly every two weeks, and there will be a final exam during finals week.
+Quizzes will be given roughly every two weeks, and there will be a take-home final exam during finals week.
 The lowest quiz grade will be dropped.
-Should the final exam need to be given in a socially distanced way, the rules and format will remain but mechanics may differ.

 Each exam and quiz question will be assigned a point value, questionPoints, where the following general scheme will be used in grading it: